 So I start with a belief that something happened in the early Jesus Movement and later Christian communities, something I am willing to call divine, a spark of insight or illumination; an experience from a potential Higher Realm which inspired them to come up with what they did; that led these authors to express divine insights through allegorical stories and metaphors.

-That Divine Reality need not have communicated some top down "revelation," but the Divine Intelligence could have simply produced small sparks of insights, that then were filtered through their own human brain and body and individual creativity within their own cultural context, life experiences, personalty type; and through their ideas, language, and culture; which they then put "ink" to sheep skin and created art, divine art.
+That Divine Reality need not have communicated some top down "revelation," but the Divine Intelligence could have simply produced small sparks of insights, that then were filtered through their own human brain and body and individual creativity within their own cultural context, life experiences, personality type; and through their ideas, language, and culture; which they then put "ink" to sheep skin and created art, divine art.
 I tried to illustrate this below:

 So I personally don't come to the Bible stories asking if every story or event is factual or not.
 I come to the story or event, asking, "What is the underlying message and intent of the author in telling the story?"
 I also use my PEEL method, and often learn that one story or event was part of a grander progressively emerging narrative, leading to a later change in thinking that led to other changes in thinking, etc. So even if I don't like a particular story or event in the Bible, I personally don't feel the need to wed myself to it.
 I often look at each story or event in the Bible as a stepping stone in a larger, growing and developing moral consciousness, that is expanding and progressing.
 In other words, I believe that God, as The Good Operating Dimension, was working through fallible humans to produce the better way within a "Messy Bible": the Bible as a library of human writings that builds upon itself and improves itself, self-correcting itself, always following a moral trajectory toward The Good.